Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 Step 3: Tell Tuleap where the Jenkins server is
 ```````````````````````````````````````````````

 The final step is on Tuleap.
-You need to inform the git server where is the jenkins server that must be informed about
+You need to inform the git server where is the Jenkins server that must be informed about
 new commits that are pushed.

-In the administration of the Git service of your project, there is a ``Jenkins`` tab where you set the jenkins root url.
+In the administration of the Git service of your project, there is a ``Jenkins`` tab where you set the Jenkins root url.
 For instance ``https://jenkins.example.com/jenkins``.

 .. figure:: ../images/screenshots/jenkins/tgbs_tuleap_trigger.png